IOS jailbreaking: Types

 Many different types of jailbreaks have been developed over the years, differing in how and when the exploit is applied.

 Untethered

 When a jailbroken device is booting, it loads Apple's own boot software initially.
 The device is then exploited and the kernel is patched every time it is turned on.
-An untethered jailbreak is a jailbreak that does not require any assistance when it reboots up.
+An untethered jailbreak is a jailbreak that does not require any assistance when it boots up.
 The kernel will be patched without the help of a computer or an application.
-These jailbreaks are uncommon and take a significant amount of reverse engineering to create.
-For this reason, untethered jailbreaks have become much less popular, and Fugu14 is currently the only jailbreak that supports recent iOS versions.

 Tethered

 A tethered jailbreak is the opposite of an untethered jailbreak, in the sense that a computer is required to boot the device.
 Without a computer running the jailbreaking software, the iOS device will not be able to boot at all.
 While using a tethered jailbreak, the user will still be able to restart/kill the device's SpringBoard process without needing to reboot.
 Many early jailbreaks were offered initially as tethered jailbreaks.